 Nothing quite like it was ever done before, in the history of Romance itself – a history which stretches back to the Odyssey and beyond – it makes not a return but an advance or revolution: the conquest of new territory.

 Parallels abound between Miyazaki’s and Tolkien’s tales.
 Princess Mononoke, translated from the Japanese “Mononoke-hime” as Spirit/Monster Princess, refers to San, who first appears riding atop a wolf from a pack of wolves (led by the wolf goddess Moro) attacking an expedition from Irontown.
-San’s natural and humble origins can be found in Tolkien’s Shire, in which “growing food and eating it occupied most of their time … [and hobbits] were, as a rule, generous and not greedy, but contented and moderate.”
+San’s natural and humble origins can be found in Tolkien’s Shire, in which “growing food and eating it occupied most of their time … were, as a rule, generous and not greedy, but contented and moderate.”
 Irontown, founded by Lady Eboshi, represents the threat to Nature and simple living that so motivated Tolkien.
-Tolkien argued that the element of Escape in fantasy includes the choice “not to mention (indeed not to parade) electric street lamps of mass-produced pattern … [owing to] a considered disgust for so typical a product of the Robot Age, that combines ingenuity of means with ugliness.”
+Tolkien argued that the element of Escape in fantasy includes the choice “not to mention (indeed not to parade) electric street lamps of mass-produced pattern … a considered disgust for so typical a product of the Robot Age, that combines ingenuity of means with ugliness.”
 As Tolkien penned in his poem to C.S.
 Lewis, Mythopoeia:

 Blessed are the legend-makers with their rhyme